 - Measure your ingredients with a Digital scale for accuracy

-- Do not skip the salt, it has a special function while baking choux pastry
+- Do not skip the salt; it has a special function while baking choux pastry

-- Use lightly whisked room temperature eggs while preparing the dough
+- Use lightly whisked room-temperature eggs while preparing the dough

-- For the craquelin, use cane sugar
+- For the craquelin, use cane sugar for best results.

 - Please note that you might need slightly more or less egg - and that is normal - depending on the flour you use and how much you dried the mixture while cooking it.
 Pay very close attention to the consistency while mixing the egg in and apply the V shape test.

-- If you have never used a piping bag and piping nozzle before, it is worth practicing before
+- If you have never used a piping bag and piping nozzle before, it is worth practicing before!

-- I strongly advise using a Digital oven thermometer to be able to measure your exact oven temperature
+- I strongly advise using a digital oven thermometer to ensure you are baking at the correct oven temperature.

 Llyod